renaissance-publishing/renaissance/content/chapters/23-traits.md

 - A **trait** represents an *innate* property that your character has, like being particularly brave or having unusually fast reflexes.
 Importantly, traits aren't actions (like powers), and traits usually aren't acquired through experience (like classes).
 - A **power** represents a unique ability that your character can perform.
 Powers usually *are* discrete actions (even a sustained action is still an action that you're consciously performing at some times and not others).
 Also, powers often *are* learned: they often represent a "trick" that your character has drilled to perfection, possibly with the aid of magical preparation or mundane set-up.
 - **Classes** are a little more variable.
 Classes often represent an *experience* that you have had.
-  - Very often, they represent a membership you have (or have had) in some organization—which might have given you some special training, or might give you access to their resources.
+  - Very often, they represent a membership you have (or have had) in some organization — which might have given you some special training, or might give you access to their resources.
 These Classes commonly take two forms: they either let you "break the rules" in some interesting way (like the *Channeler*) or they give you access to an organization's resources (like *Guild Member*).
   - More rarely, Classes can give a character a "feature".  *Corpse-Herder* and *Familiar-Bound Mage* are examples.
 Both conceptually and mechanically, these are a little awkward: they're classes essentially because they're not *traits* (since they're not innate), and they're not *powers* (because they aren't discrete actions—"having a magical pet" isn't really an action that you perform).
-They're closest to an experience that you've had—the experience of "having made a magical companion."
+They're closest to an experience that you've had — the experience of "having made a magical companion."

-A final note on classes: we've tried to avoid adding things that *should be* traits or *should be* powers as part of what you get from a class; we much prefer that the trait or class be a separate thing—one that has the given class as a prerequisite.
+A final note on classes: we've tried to avoid adding things that *should be* traits or *should be* powers as part of what you get from a class; we much prefer that the trait or class be a separate thing — one that has the given class as a prerequisite.
 (Every attendant at a given shrine might have a certain power, for example, but it's preferable to list the power separately from the shrine-attendant class.)

 </aside>

 ## Traits

-Traits represent special properties about your character—good, neutral and bad.
+Traits represent special properties about your character — good, neutral and bad.
 Maybe they're ambidextrous, maybe they have a reputation, or maybe they're blind?
 All these things are Traits.